pub struct Timer { /* private fields */ }Expand description

 §Timer Granularity

-Within the timer wheel, the duration of a Sleep
+Within the timer wheel, the duration of a Sleep future is represented as

 a number of abstract “timer ticks”.
 The actual duration in real life time